 The gap on social distancing won’t be closed once we get the proverbial all-clear, aviation expert Henry Harteveldt of Atmosphere Research Group told Travel & Leisure.
 “Public health officials will still encourage social distancing and that airlines might continue blocking middle seats or limiting the number of people in premium cabins,” he says.
 You can also expect measures to be put in place for more space between passengers in line at check-in, at security, and to board planes.
-Find out the method of boarding planes was proven effective at reducing cases of ebola.

 Proving your (good) health before flying

 Emirates Airlines has begun administering COVID-19 blood tests on potential passengers before they’re allowed to board planes (results take ten minutes), reports The Points Guy.
 While it may not be blood tests here in the United States, it is likely that some kind of testing—contactless heart rate monitoring or a quick temperature check—will be required before boarding a plane in the future.
 This is the right way to germ-proof your plane seat.

 For fans of good travel writing, in-flight magazines were a reliable source of evocative storytelling and striking photography.
 Sadly, the novel coronavirus may cause those publications to go the way of the SkyMall catalog, as a way of reducing the potential spread of bacteria and viruses.
 “Magazines and other print reading material are no longer being made available,” while food and beverages will still be served, “packaging and presentation will be modified to reduce contact during meal service and minimize [the] risk of interaction,” according to Stuff.